ROCm/omniperf/docs/install/grafana-setup.rst

 .. figure:: ../data/install/grafana_workload_selection.png
    :align: center
-   :alt: Omniperf workload selection in Grafana
+   :alt: ROCm Compute Profiler workload selection in Grafana
    :width: 800

-   Selecting your Omniperf workload in Grafana.
+   Selecting your ROCm Compute Profiler workload in Grafana.

 For more information on how to use the Grafana interface for analysis see :doc:`/how-to/analyze/grafana-gui`.